 Mike is our music teacher, Green Team leader, Rube Goldberg-inspired Science Fair guru and so much more.
 Mike has been an integral member of our teaching staff since 2002, and you’ll be amazed at his resourcefulness and drive.
 As a professional musician, and as an avid outdoors person, he brings his love of music and the natural world to all that he does, including his inspired leading of our weekly Monday Morning Sing.
 In June of 2017, Kiwanis chose Mike as Bainbridge Island’s “Educator of the Year,” the first time a teacher from a private school had been given this award.
 In recognition of Mike’s stellar leadership on the Green Team for the past several years, he received the 2015 Partner in Environmental Education Award from the Kitsap County Commissioners as part of their 24th Annual Earth Day Awards.
 Additionally, Mike has accepted NWAIS’ invitation to share his expertise by serving on six accreditation teams over the years, one of the latest being for the Journeys School of Teton Science Schools in Jackson, WY.

-DREW KELLER, PE Teacher, 2nd Grade Teaching Assistant
+DREW KELLER, PE Teacher

-Drew teaches physical education to all grades at our school, and he is the second grade teaching assistant.
+Drew teaches physical education to all grades at our school.
 An independent tutor on the island for several years, as well as here at The Island School, Drew has a degree in Early Childhood Development.
 He continues to coach a variety of sports teams and was voted Coach of the Year in 2015 by Bainbridge Island FC.
 A “Renaissance man,” Drew is skilled at drawing, playing guitar, designing and constructing, as well as playing the full range of sports (soccer, water polo, lacrosse, skiing, etc.) He and Mike Derzon have collaborated on such projects as a really sophisticated Rube Goldberg machine and a race track for student-designed “box cars” at our Science Fair.
 Running and playing, enjoying nature and building and creating are some of the activities that make Drew the happiest.
 His mom is a teacher and his dad always coached his teams, so teaching has always been “in his blood.”
 He loves teaching because it’s fun, and it allows Drew to share, learn, and grow along with the kids.

-GEORGE SHANNON, Librarian, 5th Grade Teaching Assistant
+GEORGE SHANNON, Librarian, Teaching Assistant

-George Shannon is our part-time school librarian, fifth grade teaching assistant and a beloved author who has published more than 40 books, including 30 popular picture books.
+George Shannon is our school librarian, teaching assistant and a beloved author who has published more than 40 books, including 30 popular picture books.
 He has taught a number of writing workshops, is a professional storyteller and received the “Lifetime Achievement Award” from the Pacific Northwest Writers Association.
 George not only has his B.S. degree in Education and Library Science, he also has his M.S.L.S. degree in Children’s Literature and Children’s Services.
 He previously worked as a children’s librarian at an elementary school and at a public library in Kentucky.
 We love to share that he was also selected as an Island Treasure in 2012.
 George grew up in a farming village of 1500 people and his father was the principal of the high school; thus, he has always been surrounded by teachers and teaching.
 He enjoys reading, theater, laughing with friends and “the quiet,” when he can find it.